-Other kinds of tooth replacement have their benefits, but there are many unique advantages that only dental implants can offer.
+Other kinds of tooth replacement have their advantages, but there are many unique benefits of dental implants in Doylestown that cannot be achieved otherwise.
 Here are just a few reasons why they’re well worth the investment:

 The first thing we need to figure out is whether you’re a good candidate for dental implants; this means confirming that your mouth is free of infection and that there’s plenty of bone tissue in your jaw.
-After that, the rest of the process depends largely on your needs:
+Problems like gum disease and inadequate jawbone density can threaten the success of your dental implants.
+If either of these issues are detected, we’ll work with you to schedule preliminary treatments like periodontal therapy or bone grafting to get you ready for your new smile.
+Once you’ve healed from any necessary preparatory procedures, the rest of the process depends largely on your needs.

 As you might expect, only one implant is needed if you’re only missing a single tooth.
 In this case, the post will be attached to a ceramic crown.
 Normally, you’ll have to wait a few months to have your new tooth placed, as the post needs time to bond with the jawbone.